thirstycode/Raspi-output-catcher/README.md

 -	04:46:56 PM 31 08 --> some error with posting having username kriti.sanon143
 -	04:46:54 PM 31 08 --> posted with username kriti.sanon143
 -	04:46:45 PM 31 08 --> some error with posting having username manushi.chillar.insta
--	04:46:42 PM 31 08 --> posted with username manushi.chillar.insta
--	04:46:16 PM 31 08 --> some error with posting having username realshrutihaasan
+-	04:46:42 PM 31 08 --> posted with username manushi.chillar.ins-	0-	04:46:16 PM 31 08 --> some error with posting having username realshrutihaasan
 -	04:46:14 PM 31 08 --> posted with username realshrutihaasan
 -	04:29:09 PM 31 08 --> some error with unfollowing having username angelinajolie143
 -	04:27:10 PM 31 08 --> total users unfollowed from realshrutihaasan - 500